Merkoba/Harambe/README.md

 And it might be necesary to supply one in the web interface if `require_key` is enabled.

-Each item is [str, n], the name of the key, and the number of requests it can make per minute.
+Each item is [str, int], the name of the key, and the number of requests it can make per minute.

 ---